hmcts/azure-public-dns/example/shuttering/readme.md

 `shutter_all_cname: false` is specific to CNAME record types and will override individual record shutter settings, has no effect on A records

+`shutter_all_cft: false` can be used to shutter any zone or record (A and CNAME only) where `area: "cft"` is set.

+`shutter_all_sds: false` can be used to shutter any zone or record (A and CNAME only) where `area: "sds"` is set.

 When false these values are ignored, when true they automatically set all or specific record types, depending on the setting used, to: `{ shutter: true }`.

 ## Running locally

 To run this example code locally, make sure you have changed directory in your terminal into this `example/shuttering` directory.
 You should have Terraform installed locally and be at least v1.4.

 You can now run: